Moz Local vs Yext

 | Mobile App | Limited (web-first) | Comprehensive iOS/Android apps for location managers |

-| Reporting & Analytics | Standard dashboards, listing visibility scores | Custom dashboards, attribution modeling, advanced segmentation |
+| Reporting & Analytics | GeoRank heatmaps, listing scores, custom reporting suite (Elite), competitor benchmarks | Custom dashboards, attribution modeling, advanced segmentation |

-| White-Label Options | No | Yes, for agencies and resellers |
+| White-Label Options | Reporting only (Elite plan) | Yes, for agencies and resellers |

-| Multi-Location Management | Up to 500 locations | Unlimited, with advanced hierarchy and role-based access |
+| Multi-Location Management | elf-serve tiers + Enterprise for 50+ locations | Unlimited, with advanced hierarchy and role-based access |

-| Implementation Support | Self-service or email support | Dedicated account manager, onboarding team, consulting included |
+| Implementation Support | Self-service or email support, 24-hour online support | Dedicated account manager, onboarding team, consulting included |

 The feature gap widens significantly for enterprise-scale needs.
 Yext’s API-first architecture and custom integrations far exceed Moz Local’s capabilities, but Moz Local handles 95% of small business needs with greater ease.